Deaf Lottery Draw 228 2026: $800k Cash Prize + $100k Bonus — Best Odds, Life-Changing Impact

 Meet Deaf Connect: The Charity Behind This Draw

 Deaf Lottery exists for one reason: to fund Deaf Connect.
 Founded in 1884, Deaf Connect has been supporting Australia's Deaf and hard-of-hearing community for over 140 years.
 That's not a new charity.
-That's an institution.
+That's an institution with deep roots in the community.

-The charity is registered officially (ABN 62 118 664 298).
+Based in South Brisbane, Queensland, Deaf Connect serves deaf and hard-of-hearing Australians across the entire country.
+The charity is officially registered (ABN 62 118 664 298).
 Their accounts are public.
 Their work is accountable.

 What Does Deaf Connect Do?

-The charity runs youth programs for young deaf people.
-They help deaf Australians with government systems.
+The charity operates youth programs for young deaf people.
+They help deaf Australians navigate government systems and access benefits.
 They train interpreters.
-They support families with deaf children.
+They support families with deaf children, offering guidance on education and communication.

 Why This Charity Matters

-Being deaf in Australia is hard.
-Communication barriers are everywhere.
+Being deaf in Australia presents real challenges.
+Communication barriers exist everywhere.
 Finding jobs is difficult.
-Getting mental health help is rare.
+Getting mental health help in sign language is rare.
+Many deaf Australians feel isolated from mainstream services.

 Deaf Connect fills these gaps.
 Many staff are deaf themselves.
 They speak Australian Sign Language.
-They know what the community needs.
+They know what the community needs because they live in it.

-The charity has raised $50 million since 1884.
-That's decades of community support.
-That's people choosing to help others.
+Since 1884, the charity has raised over $50 million.
+That's 140 years of community support.
+That's generations of deaf Australians choosing to help each other.

 Why Your Ticket Matters

 When you buy a ticket, money funds real programs.
 It doesn't go to corporate profits.
-Your ticket helps real people.
+Your ticket helps real people access services they desperately need.

 Employment Programs